The Student Experience:

 - gain hands-on reporting and story-telling skills in multiple media formats

-- write for a number of Vermont newspapers and media outlets including Charlotte News, Shelburne News, Winooski News, The Other Paper, Hinesburg Record, Williston Observer, Essex Reporter, Milton Independent, Colchester Sun, St. Albans Messenger, Herald of Randolph, Waterbury Roundabout, The Islander, Valley Reporter, among others.
+- write and produce content for a number of Vermont newspapers and media outlets including Charlotte News, Shelburne News, Winooski News, The Other Paper, Hinesburg Record, Williston Observer, Essex Reporter, Milton Independent, Colchester Sun, St. Albans Messenger, Herald of Randolph, Waterbury Roundabout, The Islander, Valley Reporter, among others.
 Stories that have a statewide impact may also appear in VT Digger.org, Burlington Free Press, and others.